SolidLabResearch/google-sheet-sync/README.md

 Full configuration examples that incorporate either the query or fields method are present in `config.query.example.yml` and `config.fields.example.yml` respectively.

+## Rules (Yarrrml)

+To convert and write back changes from the Google Sheet back to the resource, the synchronisation agent make use of the [RML](https://rml.io/) Mapper.
+This mapper relies on declarative rules that define how the RDF data should be generated from the data on the Google Sheet.
+These rules should be written in the form of [yarrrml](https://rml.io/yarrrml/) in the `rules.yml` file.

+An example on how this should look like is present in `rules.example.yml`.

 ## Start synchronisation app
 To set up and use the synchronisation agent, first make sure all the necessary dependencies have been installed by running
 ```shell